ReneCarraz/PPP-Disruption-Divergence/README.md

 This project builds a compact patent-paper-pair feature dataset for studying how scientific research and patented technology diverge.

+(*) This research was supported by JSPS KAKENHI Grant Number 24K05092.

 ## Run

 ```bash